jasonbot/python-meetup-2019-10-09/slides.md

 ## Untangle the Ball of Yarn: Find the Big Knots

-* If you have a legacy app, circular dependencies and weird crufty bits become apparent quickly
 * Pick a small piece at a time and forklift it out
 * Consume your views via a client rather than calling them directly or using their underlying data stores
 * Going polyglot _can_ keep you honest
-  * For example, Django models with lots of custom behavior won't interoperate with a Go service
+  * Helps find pain points/language-specific "magic"
+* I've done this going from Node to Go

 ---

 ## Untangle the Ball of Yarn: Make a New Ball

 * Find a piece of new functionality you want to spec out and make it a service
 * Consume it via a client in your monolith and vice-versa via your interfaces
 * You now have a prototype for moving legacy code to microservices (or not)
+* I've done this going from Django to Flask

 ---